MOBILITY HUBS

 Plymouth City Council

-A number of mobility hubs are being developed for the city including e-bikes, electric car club, and EV charging, co-located with public transport infrastructure.
+A number of mobility hubs have been developed for the city including e-bikes, electric car club, and EV charging, co-located with public transport infrastructure, including the Gold Accredited hub at Mayflower Street.

 Portsmouth City Council